sharadcodes/hugo-theme-serial-programmer/README.md

 6. Change the `config.toml` & `data/author.yml` files as you like.
 7. Upload the files on your repository and :sunglasses: enjoy.

-## Alert!

-Don't touch `tags.js` inside `assets/js` folder unless you know what you're doing, it is used for generating links for the particular category pill you click on.

 # Screenshots

 ## PC BLOG PAGE